The main door to the house is one of the most important features in feng shui for residences.

 It should be easily distinguished that it has a larger size than room doors, side doors, back doors, etc.

-If there is even an ounce of doubt whether the main door is the biggest one of the house, then it’s already a bad sign.
+If there is even an ounce of doubt about whether the main door is the biggest one of the house, then it’s already a bad sign.
 Ancient writings also state that a big door would produce people of nobility in the household.

 The garage door and the main gate should not be part of the equation.